barisbasaran/petclinic-vertx-kafka/README.md

 ### Start the application

-Run `docker-compose --profile prod up` to start the application with _Docker_.
+Run `docker-compose --profile local up` to start the application with _Docker_.

 To check that your application is running enter url `http://localhost:8080/`